This post was most recently updated on December 10th, 2019.Reading Time: 7 minutes.

 How to find out the Chrome version and use it as the version of your WebDriver?

-Relying on the documentation backfired on us quite badly, as we spent an hour or two trying to get the Chrome WebDriver to load and start the robot tests – but it was complaining about the version of Google Chrome not being 75.
+Relying on the documentation backfired on us quite badly, as we spent a few hours trying to get the Chrome WebDriver to load and start the robot tests – but it was complaining about the version of Google Chrome not being 75.
 We were installing version 75 WebDriver like shown above, since that’s what Microsoft’s documentation claimed was installed on the image.

 Well, duh, it really wasn’t.
 But the latest version of the WebDriver (likely for Chome 78) didn’t work either.
 Then, what to do?

 How to find out the right version of Google Chrome?

 Using the PowerShell below, you can find the version of Chrome installed on a machine (like your dev box):